maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 - This alg comes from the idea that you need prior biases to learn with less examples, and these biases can be achieved through having engineers put it into the system (like using a CNN) or through meta-learning
-- So once again there is an overarching RL procedure (A3C in this case) that goes through a group of different, but similar in the underlying principles, tasks while training an RNN which actually implements the lower-level RL procedure that specifically finds the best policy for each specific task, then at the end of the task the RNN is refreshed but the overarching RL procedure has params (A3C params) that are trained from all of these different tasks and generalize between them (through a specific alg which i don't fully understand) so the RNN can then implement a RL procedure for proceeding tasks that works even faster as it goes
+- So once again there is an overarching RL procedure (A3C in this case) that goes through a group of different, but similar, in the underlying principles, tasks while training an RNN which actually implements the lower-level RL procedure that specifically finds the best policy for each specific task, then at the end of the task the RNN is refreshed but the overarching RL procedure has params (A3C params) that are trained from all of these different tasks and generalize between them so the RNN can then implement a RL procedure for proceeding tasks that works even faster as it goes
 - An important note is that the RL procedure that the RNN implements is usually much different than the high level one, which shows generalization
-- Another note is that once the high-level sys is trained enough you could freeze its training of the RNN on the specific task and it will still improve
+- Another note is that once the high-level sys is trained enough you could freeze its training of the RNN on the specific task and the RNN will still improve as it goes

 ### RL^2: Fast Reinforcement Learning via Slow Reinforcement Learning
 https://arxiv.org/pdf/1611.02779.pdf
 - Like the paper "Learning to Reinforcement Learn"
-- The explanation of at least the RNN was a little clearer, so what is sent in as input at each time step is the prev action, current state, reward and termination flag from prev action
+- The explanation of at least the RNN was a little clearer, so what is sent in as input at each time step is the prev action, current state, reward and termination flag from the prev action
 - The output is an action or distribution of actions, aka you can think of each step of the rnn as the policy
 - The hidden state params represent the RL alg
 - you have to use an RNN and not like a MLP that resets every step because just like how a normal RL procedure